 The shock of finding them had put a white streak in the front of her hair in the nightmare filled days that followed.
 She looked at it in the mirror now.
 It looked like she had employed a talented colorist to add an expensive block of drama.
 Sarah toyed with the streak of white hair, her mood saddening.

 The phone bleeped, reading the screen, She straightened up and grabbing her briefcase and keys, left her flat.
 She quietly made her way to where Ted was waiting around the corner.

-This is the first chapter of Revenge is Best Served Cold by myself under my real name of Sam J Harris.
-I will publish the next chapter, already written, next Monday until the book is published.
+This is the first chapter of Revenge is Best Served Cold by myself under my name of Sam J Harris.
+I will publish the next chapter, next Monday and each Monday after until this novel is published.

-It is the first novel of The Snap Trilogy.
+It is the first book of The Snap Trilogy copyright sam J harris.